-Your child's doctor has determined that there is a nerve irritation and swelling causing his / her back or leg pain.
+Epidural steroid injections are done when there is nerve irritation and swelling causing back or leg pain.
+This pain is often referred to as sciatica.
 The irritation and swelling can be caused by a problem such as a bulging disk or the chemical substances released from the injured disc or arthritis.

 What is the purpose of the epidural steroid injection?

 The epidural steroid injection will decrease nerve irritation and swelling.
 The doctor will inject the medication at the level of the back where the problem is located.

 When will the medication begin to work?